learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 When people share information, great things can happen.
 Politics can change.
 Our place in the universe can change.
 Disease can be conquered.
 The ability to share knowledge is _power_.
-Since the 80's computers have become our co-thinkers.
 In the 80's and 90's engineers looked for ways to have computers share information.
 Technical limits meant networked computers had to be within the same office.

 Eventually, improvements allowed small networks to "inter"-"network" their with each other.
 This discipline was called "internetworking."
 By the technology and